oleglomako/MySQLHibernateXMLMapping/README.md

-# MySQLHibernateXMLMapping - mapping MySQL using XML file for Hibernate
+Mapping MySQL using XML file for Hibernate